Breaking Down Functional Silos

 Create Collaboration Leads

 There are almost certainly already people at your company who are great at breaking down barriers and working with individuals across every department.
 While right now they might be the outlier, you need to nurture them into silo-busting leads.
-These collaborative individuals should be embedded in cross-departmental teams to help build cooperation and remove barriers.
+These collaborative individuals should be embedded in cross-functional teams to help build cooperation and remove barriers.
 This can work in a couple of different ways.

 First, they can act as a go-between for existing departments.
 This is ideal for people who already have one foot in each silo, and they can bridge the knowledge gap to get two groups working cohesively.
 While this type of role can help slowly break down silos, it is more useful in the short term when you’re transitioning away from traditional company structures.